Annie1790/CodeFirstGirls/README.md

 2. Week 2 Homework
     -Basic CSS practice
     -I chose Option 2 which was to create a website I like the layout/appearance of.
 My website is based on old school Mac OS 7-s which is a guide for using Git.
+    -I've also added a brief description to MD and links to reach the homeworks easilly.